DeepuBhasin/Web-Developer-Notes/11 Node/_Documentation_Node.md

 // Update: Update existing products in the collection that match the filter async function updateProduct(filter, updateData) {
   try {
+    // You can also use save method here to update data (for single record)

     // Update the documents that match the filter with the new data const response = await ProductModel.updateMany(filter, updateData);
     console.log("Product Updated:", response);